Where to Eat Authentic Russian Food in Moscow

 Lavish interiors, gourmet food and pleasantly laid-back atmosphere, counterbalance a slightly higher price-range.
 Oblomov is unapologetically traditional: pickles are homemade, most food here is cooked in a Russian stove and on Fridays they have tea parties with a samovar.

-Cocktail Bar, Restaurant, Russian, European
+Restaurant, Bar, Cocktail Bar, Russian, Seafood, Mediterranean

 A classy restaurant with a twist: an open kitchen.
 It is the first thing all visitors see and is a playground for guest celebrity chefs.
 The invited stars leverage their robust techniques and experiment with Russian ingredients, delivered from 15 regions of the country: from Kursk pork and Murmansk halibut, to Bryansk veal and Tver asparagus.